awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

    The `apg_plan_mgmt` extension is used with query plan management\.
 For more about how to install, upgrade, and use the `apg_plan_mgmt` extension, see [Managing query execution plans for Aurora PostgreSQL](AuroraPostgreSQL.Optimize.md)\.

-For information about extensions and modules, see [Extensions supported for Aurora PostgreSQL 9\.6\.x](AuroraPostgreSQL.Extensions.md#AuroraPostgreSQL.Extensions.96)\.

 ## PostgreSQL 9\.6\.9, Aurora PostgreSQL release 1\.3 \(unsupported\)<a name="AuroraPostgreSQL.Updates.20180305.13"></a>

 **Note**